 Lithuanian Population in the United States

-Volatia is a leading provider of professional Lithuanian interpretation and translation services.
-Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Lithuanian language and cultural barriers.
-The secret sauce is our proprietary technology, coupled with our vast network of qualified professional interpreters and translators.
+Volatia is a leading provider of Lithuanian translation services.
+Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Lithuanian translations and interpretations.
+The secret sauce is our proprietary technology, coupled with our vast network of professional Lithuanian translators and interpreters.

 2. We’re local.
-Volatia employs Lithuanian interpreters and translators in all 50 U.S. States, with a major interpreter contact center network in Arizona, California, Florida, Illinois, New York, Texas, and Virginia.
+Volatia employs professional native Lithuanian translators and interpreters in all 50 U.S. States, with a major Lithuanian interpreter contact center network in Arizona, California, Florida, Illinois, New York, Texas, and Virginia.

 4. We have a broad range of experience.
-We provide qualified Lithuanian Interpreters and translators in healthcare, government, legal, and a host of other industries.
+We provide certified Lithuanian translation services in medical, government, legal, education, and a host of other industries.
+Volatia can help any company with its Lithuanian to English translation and interpretations.

 Lithuanian is the official language of Lithuania since 1918, and it is primarily spoken in the country.
 Just like Latvian, it is a Baltic and not a Slavic language, as it is sometimes perceived as.
 It is the oldest and the most archaic language spoken in Europe today.